Familial inference: tests for hypotheses on a family of centres: Experiments

 The groups are dissimilar in distribution, with the multi-task group being unimodal and the single-task group being multimodal.
 For small values of $\lambda$, the 50\% central region of the posterior includes zero, indicating the null might be plausible.

-The study reported a $p$-value of $0.033$ from an $F$ test of the multi-task condition in a one-way ANOVA, identical to a two-sample Student $t$ test (with equal variance) that the mean number of words transcribed is equal between groups.
+The study reported a $p$-value of $0.033$ from an $F$ test of the multi-task condition in a one-way ANOVA, identical to a two-sample Student $t$ test with equal variance that the mean number of words transcribed is equal between groups.
 The Mood median test yields a $p$-value of 0.271.
 The $p$-value from a Wilcoxon rank-sum test is 0.072.
+The MMD and Pólya tree tests produce a $p$-value and null probability of 0.590 and 0.978, respectively.
 The Huber familial test returns 0.170 as the probability of the null.
-In contrast to the $t$ test, the familial, sign, and rank-sum tests do not find the multi-task condition to affect performance.
+In contrast to the $t$ test, the familial, sign, rank-sum, MMD, and Pólya tree tests do not find the multi-task condition to affect performance.
 In particular, the familial test fails to find sufficient support for either hypothesis and returns an indeterminate result.
 Whether this is a meaningful discrepancy remains up to subject-matter experts to decide.